Testing Capytaine

 python -m pytest --failed-first

-The build_and_test_on_locked_env Nox session is used to test the current source code in an environment with fixed versions of Capytaine’s dependencies.
+The test_in_*_reference_env recipes is used to test the current source code in an environment with fixed versions of Capytaine’s dependencies.
 This is meant to test changes in Capytaine without interferences from possible changes in dependencies.
 Two environments are predefined for this test, one is older and meant to be used with the oldest version of Python supported by Capytaine (Python 3.8 at the time of writing), while the other is more recent and is meant to be used with a recent version of Python (Python 3.12 at the time of writing).
 Their lockfiles can be found in the pytest/envs/ directory.
-Assuming you have uv installed, you can them with:

-Alternatively, the Nox sessions build_and_test_on_latest_env and editable_build_and_test_on_latest_env uses the latest dependencies available on PyPI to test Capytaine, respectively by installing it as a normal package or by installing it in development mode as described above on this page.
-You can run it locally with, e.g.:
+Alternatively, the recipe test_in_latest_env and editable_build_and_test_in_latest_env uses the latest dependencies available on PyPI to test Capytaine, respectively by installing it as a normal package or by installing it in development mode as described above on this page.

 Testing the Fortran core